rebecca-riley/no-scrubs/README.md

 If you're on Windows, you can run no-scrubs.py by double-clicking it.
 This can be buggy, though -- if it doesn't work for some reason, try using Command Prompt instead.

-#### Passphrase & username
+#### What's my username?
-Enter the passphrase you received from me (see above) and your Spotify username.
-Your Spotify username is *not* the same as your display name.
+The first thing the program will prompt you for is your Spotify username.
+Your username is *not* the same as your display name.
 To find your username, go to [spotify.com](https://open.spotify.com/), log in, and go to 'Account' in the settings.

 There is only an indirect way to determine your username on mobile.
 In the Spotify app, go to Home > Settings (gear icon) > View Profile > three dots menu > Share.
 Copy the link and paste it into a note.
 The link will be in the format [https://open.spotify.com/user/[username]?...]()  Your username is everything after 'user/' and before '?'.